NickMcConnell/AngbandPlus/readme.txt

 ----------  Basics  ------------

-  The in-game documentation has been updated for FrogComposband 7.1.liquorice.
+  The in-game documentation has been updated for Oposband 7.1.liquorice.
   Press '?' to activate the help system, then select your favorite topic; e.g. press 'a' twice for General Information; press 'a' followed by 'b' for an introduction to the help files and how to best read them [yes, this is that